graphql-java-generator/graphql-maven-plugin-project/README.md

 The GraphQL Java Generator makes it easy to work in Java with graphQL in a schema first approach.

-This project is a code generator, that allows to quickly develop __GraphQL clients__ and __GraphQL servers__ in java.
+This project is a code generator, that allows to quickly develop __GraphQL clients__ and __GraphQL servers__ in java, based on a GraphQL schema.

 That is: graphql-java-generator generates the boilerplate code, and lets you concentrate on what's specific to your use case.
 Then, the running code __doesn't depend on any dependencies from graphql-java-generator__.
 So you can get rid of graphql-java-generator at any time: just put the generated code in your SCM, and that's it.

 * In __client mode__ : graphql-java-generator generates a class for each query, mutation type and/or subscription type.
 These classes contain the methods to call the queries, mutations and subscriptions.
 That is: __to call the GraphQL server, you just call one of this method__.
 In client mode, the plugin generates:
     * The __POJOs__ from the GraphQL schema.
 That is: one class, interface or enum for each item in the provided GraphQL schema file(s)
     * The __utility classes__ that allows you to execute queries, mutations and subscriptions, and to retrieve their result (including the GraphQL response's _extensions field)
-    * The support for the full GraphQL specification (relay cursors, subscription, custom scalars, fragment, directive...), out of aliases on client side (due to the mapping of the response into the POJOs classes and java's compile time checking).
+    * The support for the full GraphQL specification (relay cursors, subscription, custom scalars, fragment, directive, GraphQL variables...).
+The only limitation is that aliases are not managed yet on client side.
 An enhancement will come about this issue.
     * The capability to use __bind parameters__ within your queries, mutations and subscriptions, in an easier way than the GraphQL variables
-    * It can be used as a __spring boot app__, or in non-spring apps.
+    * It can be used within a __spring boot app__, or in non-spring apps.
 When using as a spring boot app, each Spring component can be overridden.
 This allows fine tuning, like connecting to __OAuth__ server, changing the _HttpClient_, and much more
-* In __server mode__ : graphql-java-generator generates the whole heart of the GraphQL server.
+* In __server mode__ : graphql-java-generator generates an almost ready to start GraphQL server.
 The developer has only to develop request to the data.
 That is :
-    * The generated code is (almost) a _ready to go GraphQL server_, package either in a __jar__ (starting as a Java application) or a __war__ (starting in a Java container like tomcat or jetty): the data fetchers are up to your use case, and you must implement them.
+    * The generated code can be packaged either in a __jar__ (starting as a Java application) or a __war__ (starting in a Java container like tomcat or jetty).
     * graphql-java-generator generates the __main method__ (in a jar project) or the __main servlet__ class (in a war project), and all the Spring wiring, based on [graphql-java-spring](https://github.com/graphql-java/graphql-java-spring), itself being build on top of [graphql-java](https://www.graphql-java.com/).
     * It generates the __POJOs__ for the provided GraphQL schema file(s).
     * It supports the full GraphQL specification (relay cursors, query/mutation/subscription, custom scalars, fragment, directive, aliases...)